grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/01 Azure Monitor.md

 Save the Azure Monitor configuration for the current organization.

-Now, you can use the [test builder](/test-authoring/test-builder) to enable the integration for a new or existing test on the organization.
+Note that configuring the Azure Monitor settings for an organization does not enable the integration.
+You have to enable it manually for each test using the [test builder](/test-authoring/test-builder).

+Now, create a new test with the test builder or select an existing test previously created using the test builder.
+Click the `Cloud APM option` on the test builder sidebar to enable the integration for the test.

 ![Cloud APM - Azure Monitor Test Builder UI](images/azure-monitor-cloud-app-testbuilder.png)